 Lolworth services was positioned on the A14 westbound, just beyond the Bar Hill exit.
 It was sometimes known as 'Bar Hill services' as a result.
 The restaurant operated in tandem with its eastbound partner, Swavesey.

-Forte purchased an existing transport café, itself a converted property, was positioned next to a forecourt named after Bar Hill, which at the time was on the A604 road.
+An existing transport café, itself a converted property, was positioned next to a forecourt named after Bar Hill, which at the time was on the A604 road.
 Little Chef turned it into one of their restaurants in around 1970.
 The restaurant had three pitches to its roof, and was painted white with red stripes.

 Lolworth gained a Coffee Stop in the 1990s, which became a Café Nescafe and then Burger King, and was then later removed.
-Traditionally, Lolworth had always been overlooked, because all Little Chef's investment went down the road to Fenstanton.
+The place tended to get overlooked, because all Little Chef's investment went down the road to Fenstanton.
 In 2014, Lolworth Little Chef was finally treated to a major refurbishment, the first to be done by Kout Food Group.
-This saw the Burger King reinstated, which was a great delight to staff who had fought hard for Lolworth to get its mojo back.
+This work saw the Burger King reinstated, which was a great delight to staff who had fought hard for Lolworth to get its mojo back.

 That project took some time to come to fruition, but the restaurant, which was now under the ownership of Euro Garages, and forecourt eventually closed on 14 May 2017.
-From this point, signs on the A14 advised traffic that there is "no fuel or services", while a sign for Cambridge services has been erected a few miles before.
-The Travelodge then later closed in early 2019.
+From this point, signs on the A14 advised traffic that there is "no fuel or services", while a sign for Cambridge services was erected a few miles before.
+The Travelodge did solider on, but it eventually closed in early 2019.

 It is possible that when the bridleway is finished, access to the old car park may be possible via that.
 It is likely that the land will eventually be cleared and become part of the neighbouring industrial estate.